mayasissel/CarbsAndRatings/README.md

 5. Expand `nutrition` column into individual columns of float64 values

     -This step allows for us to interact with individual objects within the `nutrition` column

+    -To follow this step, we first split the `nutrition` column of our merged dataset, this allows for the values of the list to be seperated.
+Next we made this new series into a DataFrame called `nutrition_df`.
+After getting a DataFrame of this, we merged `nutrition_df` with `recipe_reviews`

+6. Convert `submitted` and `date` to datetime format

+    -This step allows for us to work with these columns as datetime to investigate relationships of other columns over a period in time.

+    -To follow this step we reassigned the `submitted` and `date` columns in our merged DataFrame using pd.to_datetime.

+6. Add `carb_prop` to our merged DataFrame `recipe_reviews`

+    -This step allows for us to work with the proportion of carbohydrates in a given recipe to help answer our main question of intrest.

+    -To calculate the proportion of carbohydrates in a given recipe,

 ### Univariate Analysis